-5 Healthy Food Choices
+5 Healthy Food Choices for Seniors

 Regardless of your age, making nutritious food choices is integral to your overall health.
 It should go without saying, however, that the older we get, the more attention we should pay to what we put in our bodies.
 Older adults can enjoy good health by making simple adjustments to their diets.

 As Canada’s Food Guide makes clear, healthy eating should be a habit.
 A nutritious diet is one that includes plenty of fruits and vegetables, whole grain foods and proteins.
 Here are five healthy food choices for seniors: